reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 As we can see from the output, the heap dump file with name : `hdump.hprof` is created when the `OutOfMemoryError` occurs.

 ### Other Methods of Generating Heap Dump
-Some of the other methods of genertaing Heap Dump are:
+Some of the other methods of generating a heap dump are:

 1. jcmd
 jcmd tool is used to send diagnostic command requests to the JVM.
 It is packaged as part of JDK.
 It can be found in \bin folder.